 Don’t overlook the importance of flood insurance – even if your home is not located in a high-risk area for flooding.
 Floods are not covered by most homeowner’s insurance policies.

 - Title Insurance and Closing Services.
 Closing costs vary greatly from one lender to the next and can cost new home buyers thousands of dollars.
-Some of those costs go to third-party services that you can shop for the best prices.
-Your lender or real estate agent may recommend a service, but you are under no obligation to use that service and may save money by choosing to do your business elsewhere.
+Your lender or real estate agent may recommend a company, but you have the right to use any company you choose to.

-Two of those services are the closing services and title insurance.
-When it comes to choosing a closing service, look for businesses that offer competitive rates and have excellent reputations for services.
-Ask for quotes and don’t be afraid to ask for, and verify, references.
+When it comes to choosing a closing company, look for businesses that offer competitive rates and have excellent reputations for services.
+You should feel comfortable to ask for quotes.

 Most banks will require that you purchase a lender’s title insurance policy to protect their investment in your home, but you should also consider purchasing an owner’s title insurance policy to protect your investment.

-Every little bit you can save at the closing table is money you do not have to come up with up front to purchase your home and is money you can later invest in things to make your new house feel more like your home.
+Every little bit you can save at the closing table is money you can later invest in things to make your new house feel more like your home.

 Understanding Your Loan Estimate